 - The Bone rotation is still inherited from the bone parents.
 Also the relative Movement of the parent bones is still propagated to the Volume bones.
 We need feedback to understand what animators expect to get here.

-Rig Modify Tools
+Rig Modify Tools in Pose mode

 SL allows to modify the SL Rig by overriding the joint positions of the rig.
 Avastar supports the Rig editing as well, basically by switching the Armature to Edit Mode and then edit the bones by moving them around as needed.